vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/index.md

 # PowerShell Module for VMware Cloud Foundation Password Management

-`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.
+`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that supports the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.

-With these cmdlets, you can:
+With these cmdlets, you can perform the following tasks on your VMware Cloud Foundation instance or a specific workload domain:

+- Generate a baseline password policy configuration file based on the default password policy settings per component.
-- Generate a password policy report for your SDDC Manager instance.
+- Generate a password policy report detailing the password policy settings per component.
-- Generate a password policy report with configuration drift for your SDDC Manager instance by using a password policy configuration file.
+- Generate a password policy report with configuration drift using a password policy configuration file.
-- Configure password polices for your SDDC Manager instance by using a password policy configuration file.
+- Update password polices to a desired state using a password policy configuration file.

 The module provides coverage for the following components: